In our lives, we are all called upon to become heroes or heroines and save the day. This hasn’t happened to S. Andrews yet, so she created Kay Riley.

 “No. Not at all.
 There’s hardly and procedural bits in the book.
 I’ll leave that to the greats like Michael Connelly or Louise Penny.
 I just wanted to explore a woman coming out of her shell and finding herself, but I wanted it to be exciting, and funny too.
 I hope I hit those notes.

 “Is that a question?
 Yes.
-Book two, Diamond White, Book Three, Solid Gold, and Book Four, Agent Orange are all available now.
+Book two, Diamond White, Book Three, Solid Gold, and Book Four, Five and Six are all available now.
 Ask for them by name.
-I also have a non-series book called The Grafton Heist, about a husband and wife who are con artists.
+I also have two other books called The Grafton Heist and The Train Job, about a husband and wife who are con artists.

 Why the color names?